 Time Out says

 Do you like movies about gladiators?
 Well, lend me your ears: The Eagle will more than gratify your sword-and-sandal cravings.
-Roman centurion Marcus Aquila (Tatum) is sent to the British boondocks to command a corps.
+Roman centurion Marcus Aquila (Tatum, whose abs are as adoringly key-lit as Joan Crawford's peepers) is sent to the British boondocks to command a corps.
 He's the offspring of an infamous general who, it's rumored, abandoned his soldiers in battle and lost their precious standard: a golden eagle.
 Marcus's troops therefore look skeptically upon him (like father, like son?), until he valiantly proves himself.
-But the price of such heroism is an injury that results in an honourable discharge - an embarrassing fate for a young military man.
+But the price of such heroism is an injury that results in an honorable discharge---an embarrassing fate for a young military man.
 Then Marcus hears whispers that the lost eagle has been seen up north, in the no-man's-land beyond Hadrian's Wall.
 So off he sets, with his faithful slave, Esca (Bell), in tow.